aGotelli/Projet1/README.md

 Some of this characteristic, that can not be changed by the user, are expressed as function of other parameters.

 ![Projet1](images/URDF_model.png)

+# <a name="S-How to Use"></a>How to Use

+  After downloading the zip file, the user can extract just what is inside the